Buy our dog digital book bundle and prevent common accidents.

 Make your dog cross their legs before going to the veterinarian

-You see, whatever problem you’re bringing your dog to the vet for, or even when it’s just for a routine wellness check-up, that urine your dog is so cavalierly disposing of (perhaps even on your carpets) could actually be the thing that helps your vet diagnose the underlying problem or, in the case of a wellness check-up, confirm your dog's good health.
+You see, whatever problem you’re bringing your dog to the vet for, or even when it’s just for a routine wellness check-up, that urine your dog is so cavalierly disposing of (perhaps even on your carpets, or burning up your lawn) could actually be the thing that helps your vet diagnose the underlying problem or, in the case of a wellness check-up, confirm your dog's good health.

 In many situations, the importance of a urinalysis and/or a urine culture cannot be overstated.
 And since my super-intelligent friend and colleague, Dr. Ann Hohenhaus of The Animal Medical Center in New York City, wrote a great post on this very topic, I’ll leave it to her to explain all the information and value that we vets and pet owners get from a few simple urine tests.